jaypackard/image_preview/README.md

-This is an example of how to fix the orientation of a photo when uploading it using the images EXIF metadata.
+This shows how to fix the orientation of a photo when uploading it using the image's EXIF metadata.  image_preview_bad_orientation.html shows the bad orientation.  image_preview_fixed_orientation.html shows the good orientation.